benjaminm278/YUL-Travel/README.md

 * Plan: Ability to save text on cardviews; button to call a dialog
 * Weather: Successful retrieval of data from weather API; displays temperature

-2nd milestone:
+**2nd milestone:** The second milestone will continually add more design elements to the screens, as well as calling various APIs.
+* Determine colors to use for various elements of the application
-* Home screen: ImageButtons have images
+* Home screen: Place actual images on the image buttons
 * Setup: Contains imageview at top; edittexts, spinners and checkboxes have their data saved successfully
-* Directions: Successful call to Google Maps API
+* Directions: Use the Google Maps intent to plot out directions
-* Plan: Implementation of layout
+* Plan: Successful call to Eventful API.
-* Weather: Display pictures based on weather
+* Weather: Successful call to weather API
 * ImageView headers implementation

-3rd milestone:
+**3rd milestone:** The third milestone will implement a local database, fine-tune the aesthetics and design of the application, and modify the behavior of the application based on certain conditions.
 * Home screen: Detect if the app has been setup.
-If it hasn’t, display setup application button
+If it hasn’t, display setup application button.
+Utilize Sharedpreferences.
 * Setup: Store data in database
 * Directions: Display map, from/to boxes, methods of transportation and instructions
 * Plan: Store plan in database (with dialog implemented)
 * Weather: Provides suggestions based on weather